Siem Reap Cambodia Budget Travel Guide: P1,000 a day

 At Route 60, we also got our first taste of fried insects.
 The street vendors sold juicy crickets, beetles, silkworm, red tree ants, snakes, frogs and tarantulas—all at a very good price.
-Read more about it: SAMPLE OF THE INSECT PALATE IN CAMBODIA
+Read more about it in Dare to Try: Fried Insects in Cambodia.

 6. Angkor Wat